Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 - Murata Sōsei: compiled a collection of pieces in 1669, the Dōshokyoku, published in Kyōto—a sign that the Sosa-ryū tradition was still very much alive in the Kansai region during the 17th century.
 - Sashida Ichion (“Shida”): an active performer in Edo (Tokyo), and founder of the Sashida-ryū school.
 - Hara Zesai (†1669): shakuhachi player, flute maker, and self-declared heir to the Sosa-ryū lineage.
+And closer to us :
-- Inoue Shunzui: a scholar and the last known passionate advocate for the hitoyogiri; he passed away in 1914 and was one of the last musicians to play the instrument in the 19th century.
+- Inoue Shunzui: a scholar and passionate advocate for the hitoyogiri during the 19th Century, even though the little flute was already extinct.

 ## Twilight of a soul, rebirth of an Art

-From everything I’ve read—and perhaps this is part of why I feel so drawn to him—Sokun, despite his prestigious connections, always chose to return to the moss-covered stones of his hermitage, rather than surrender to the splendour and luxury of a city life he had more than earned.
+From everything I’ve read so far —and perhaps this is part of why I feel so drawn to him— Sokun, despite his prestigious connections, always chose to return to the moss-covered stones of his hermitage, rather than surrender to the splendour and luxury of a city life he had more than earned.

 Unlike other masters of his time, he sought neither a post at a grand temple nor a position within the shogunal administration.